MAGI003769/SURF-Indoor-Localization-using-AutoEncoder/README.md

 ![detection_interval](img/detection_interval.png)

 Thus, more than that for insurance purpose, we choose 1.5s as the gap between each detection of signals.
 The result seems not bad.
 We will keep more research about this issue.
-Firstly from [wiki_list_of_WLAN_frequency_channel](https://en.wikipedia.org/wiki/List_of_WLAN_channels).
+Firstly from [wiki](https://en.wikipedia.org/wiki/List_of_WLAN_channels) to have a general idea.

 ## Visualized model result: